BranislavLazic/ecommerce/README.md

 ##Skills Demonstrated##
 * **Scala** - The Scala language, best-practices and core features, functional programming, good, clean code.
 * **Akka** - Skills so far include, Clustering, Cluster Sharding, Persistence, Akka HTTP.
 Also concurrency with Futures, and ask/piping patterns.
 Still on the lookout to demonstrate skills with other Akka features, such as Routing and Supervision.
 * **Kafka** - (_not yet_) Kafka will be soon be a star of this project.
-I plan to use it for communications between Microservices that are NOT direct effects of user interactions (for example, Shipping sending a notification to Inventory when a Shipment of an item is received.
+I plan to use it for communications between Microservices that are NOT direct effects of user interactions (for example, Shipping sending a notification to Inventory when a Shipment of an item is received. or fulfillment messages being queued up to be coonsumed by both the OrderTracking and Inventory modules)
 * **Akka Streams** - (_not yet_) Akka Streams will be used for back-pressure where Akka actors are consuming messages off a Kafka topic.
 * **Cassandra** - not envisioning any amazing in-depth Cassandra modeling in this project (at least not yet), but C* is the store for Akka Persistence in this project.
 * **REST** - all Microservice APIs are RESTful, implemented with Akka HTTP.
 They're a little sparse right now, but I will continue to enrich them to use REST fully, such as appropriate responses for Posts, resource links, etc.